Virakal/WoWThon/README.md

 ## Todo ##
 The following is a list of tasks still to be done, or considered:

-- More comprehensive testing (many unit tests lost)
+- More comprehensive testing (many unit tests lost :( )
 - 'Last modified' checking
-- Method of installing
 - Exceptions and error code handling
 - Authentication
 - Implement locales (find out what does and doesn't need locale)